TheFonz270/oloProject_SportsScoringApp/ReadMe.txt

 You can update players manually to rectify this before generating further game rounds.

 Players must have unique names for the swiss rounds to generate properly.

+After every player has played each other once, Swiss rounds will stop working, random rounds still work.

 To Run
 _____________________________________________________________________________________________